Global solution for the 3D gravity water waves system above a flat bottom: The Improved -norm Estimate: Good Type Phases

-We first consider the case when $\max\{j_1,j_2\}\geq m + k +k_1-4\beta m $.
-From the $L^2-L^\infty$ type bilinear estimate (\ref{bilinearesetimate}) in Lemma \ref{multilinearestimate} and (\ref{equation5667}), we can put the input with larger spatial concentration in $L^2$ and the other one in $L^\infty$.
+Firstly, let's consider the case `` $\max\{j_1,j_2\}\geq m + k +k_1-4\beta m $''.
+From the $L^2-L^\infty$ type bilinear estimate (\ref{bilinearesetimate}) in Lemma \ref{multilinearestimate} and the estimate (\ref{equation5667}), we can put the input with larger spatial concentration in $L^2$ and the other input in $L^\infty$.
 As a result, the following estimate holds,